jdh8/wbridge5.book/constructive/opening/README.md

   <dd>20~21 HCP, 2~4 cards in each major, 2~5 cards in each minor.</dd>
 </dl>

-With 12~14 or 18~19 HCP, one should always open 1 of a suit.
+With 12~14 or 18~19 HCP, we should always open 1 of a suit.
 A simple notrump rebid stands for weak notrump; a jump notrump rebid shows a hand between 1NT and 2NT openings.